Ameyabarve123/ProjectPortfolio/RPI Resource Hub/README.md

-# About Nexus@RPI
+# About RPI Resource Hub
-Nexus@RPI is a comprehensive resource hub designed to help RPI students seamlessly navigate college life.
+RPI Resource Hub is a comprehensive resource hub designed to help RPI students seamlessly navigate college life.
 The website offers an array of features aimed at enhancing student engagement and simplifying access to resources:
 * **Event Hub:**
   * An organized tool for managing and promoting campus events.
   * Users can browse a list of various clubs at Rensselaer Polytechnic Institute.
 Clicking on a club displays a short description.